deRegent/CarND-Vehicle-Detection/writeup.md

 The implemented pipeline, based on the HOG features and SVM classifier, does reasonably well on the project video.
 It looses the white car at some point for a second, but overall it detects cars in the video most of the time.
 It shows one false positive detection at the left side near the end of the video, but not for long.

-To further improve the performance of the pipeline I could use more filters and more clever way to identify heat threshold than just dividing number of frames by two.
-I could experiment with deep learning instead of SVM classifier or I even could use YOLO "you only look once" architecture of neural network to make a robust classifier.
+To further improve the performance of the pipeline I could use more filters and more clever way to identify heat threshold than just dividing the number of kept frames by two.
+I also could experiment with deep learning instead of SVM classifier or I even could use YOLO "you only look once" architecture of neural network to make a robust classifier.

 The pipeline is likely to fail on cars which are different from the ones in the dataset and the dataset is quite small for a robust learning, so getting a bigger dataset will result in better and more robust predictions.